LucasFerraroCardoso/IRT_OpenML/README.md

 This command will generate all histograms, curve graphs and save them into the directory where the dataset was downloaded.
 If the -save parameter is not passed, all requested graphics will be shown on the run screen.

 There are more parameters that allow the user to control the value limit of each item parameter, the number of histogram bins and for which dataset and item parameter (Discrimination, Difficulty, Guessing) the graphs will be generated.

+It is also possible to calculate a score for the classifiers.
+For this, the IRT True-Score concept was implemented.
+The following command will perform this calculation and generate a graph comparing the scores of the classifiers.

+`$ python decodIRT_analysis -dir dir_name -scoreAll -save`

 ## Author's Note